moriagr/Customer_Health_Score/documentation/API_README.md

 ```json
 { "error": "An unknown error occurred"}
 ```
+---
 ###  GET `/customers/:id/health`

-Fetch a single customer by ID with health.
+Fetch a single customer by ID with health and event details.

 **URL Parameters**